flyteorg/flyte/README.md

 Join the likes of LinkedIn, Spotify, Freenome, Pachama, Gojek, and Woven Planet in adopting Flyte.
 For a full list of adopters and information on how to add your organization or project, please visit our [ADOPTERS](https://github.com/flyteorg/community/blob/main/ADOPTERS.md) page.

-## Roadmap

-Stay up to date with the latest project roadmap by checking out our live [roadmap](https://github.com/orgs/flyteorg/projects/3) on GitHub.

 ## Resources